Mexico World Cup Fixtures, Squad, Group, Guide - World Soccer

 Will Rafa Marquez play a fifth World Cup at the age of 39?

 He seemed on track for another finals until a US government report accused him of being a “front man” for organised crime.
-Marquez is now back playing for Atlas but has not been called up by Osorio since the incident.
+Marquez is now back playing for Atlas and hadn’t been called up since the incident, but Marquez has made the preliminary squad.

 Germany World Cup Fixtures, Squad, Group, Guide